chrzaszcz/erlang_doctor/README.md

 ### Trace ranges for filtered traces: `ranges`

-To get the whole traces between the matching call and the corresponding return, use `tr:ranges/1`:
+To get a list of traces between each matching call and the corresponding return, use `tr:ranges/1`:

 ```erlang
 14> tr:ranges(fun(#tr{data=[1]}) -> true end).